-In 2019 NACAR Foundation together with, Verón Foundation, Educasa and KPMG Foundation built a Solidary Food Truck for the dual professional training of the young students of Cooking and Tourism of the Glass School of Honduras.
+In 2019 Nacar Foundation, together with Veron Foundation, Educasa and KPMG Foundation, built a Solidary Food Truck for the dual professional training of the students graduated in the Technical Studies in Cooking and Tourism at the Glass School of Honduras.

 This project has 3 goals:

 – Dual education

 – Awareness and communication of the work done and the need for better access to education

 – Social collaboration with children’s centers and nursing homes

 For the building of this project, members of our local partner Friends of the Glass School Association, members of Veron Foundation, employees of the Glass School, a local mechanical workshop in El Progreso (Honduras), as well as other local companies participated for screen printing, machinery installations, insulating flooring, etc.

 The Food Truck also has a solar panel installed thanks to the collaboration of Elecnor and the Solaris installation company.